CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot of select Azure Data Lake Storage Gen2](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.007.png)

-1. You will be navigated to the Connect to data source dialog.
-You need to create a connection to ADLS Gen2 data source.
+1. You will be navigated to the Connect to Data Source dialog.
+You need to create a connection to the ADLS Gen2 data source.
 Under **Connection Settings -> URL** enter
    ```
     https://stvnextblobstorage.dfs.core.windows.net/fabrikam-sales/Delta-Parquet-Format
    ```
    ![A screenshot of Connect to data source](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.008.png)

-1. Select **Account Key** from the Authentication kind dropdown
+1. Select **Account Key** from the Authentication kind dropdown.
 1. Copy the Account Key from the Environment Variables tab (next to the Lab Guide tab) and paste it in the **Account key text box**.

    ![A screenshot of Connect to data source](../media/new6.png)